 It is possible that your child may become ill or have an accident whilst at school.
 Minor accidents are treated in school (ie bumps and grazes) in accordance with first aid regulations set by the local authority.
 If we feel that the accident is more serious, we will notify you immediately.
 There are a number of staff in each Area who are Level 3 Paediatric First Aid trained.

 If your child sustains a head bump whilst in school, they will be seen by a Level 3 Paediatric First Aider in the first instance and monitored closely.
-We will send a text message alerting you to the head bump so that they can continue to be monitored at home.
+We will send an in-app message through the Arbor Parent Portal alerting you to the head bump so that they can continue to be monitored at home.
 If we are at all concerned, we will always contact you.

 In the event of a more serious accident or illness at school we will call you as soon as possible.